ldoocy/project_template/README.md

 ### Model Implementation in AnyLogic

+For the current study, we utilized AnyLogic simulation software to implement the model.
 After testing initial prototypes, we developed our extended social model within AnyLogic using statecharts (See Figure 6).

 | ![state](images/fig6_statechart.png) |